juokaz/blog.webspecies.co.uk/_posts/2011-07-27-web-scrapping-is-actually-pretty-easy.markdown

 ### Conclusion

-We, as a company, have a lot of experience web scrapping the data and it's actually very very easy.
+We, as a company, have a lot of experience web scraping the data and it's actually very very easy.
 As long as you follow the logical rules and don't try to over-complicate the data extraction, you could easily extract all news items, products or blog posts in 30 or so code lines of spider.
 I can talk on this for hours or days, so I might write more on this soon, because this is just a top of an iceberg.